core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 After caching at one or more proxies, the Max-Age option in the CoAP header and the TTLs in the DNS message (set as specified in {{sec:resp-caching}}) may become out of sync.
-Both values are relative from the original send, but only the Max-Age option is updated at each intermediate cache.
+Both values are relative from the original send, but only the Max-Age value of the CoAP response is updated at each intermediate cache.
-If a Max-Age option is present in the CoAP header, a DoC client MUST, as such, on reception of a DNS response check if the value of the Max-Age option in the CoAP header is less than the minimum TTL in the DNS message.
+A DoC client MUST, as such, on reception of a DNS response check if the Max-Age value of the CoAP response is less than the minimum TTL in the DNS message.
 In that case, it MUST subtract the difference of the minimum TTL and the value of the Max-Age option from all TTLs within the DNS response.
 All records for which resulting TTL is equal to 0, are to be considered to be out of date.